sensu/sensu-docs/content/sensu-go/5.21/reference/handlers.md

 - **Pipe handlers** send event data into arbitrary commands via `STDIN`
 - **TCP/UDP handlers** send event data to a remote socket
 - **Handler sets** group event handlers and streamline groups of actions to execute for certain types of events (also called "set handlers")

-- **Handler stacks** are a group of handlers or a handler set that escalate events through a series of different handlers
+The handler stack concept describes a group of handlers or a handler set that escalates events through a series of different handlers.

 Discover, download, and share Sensu handlers assets using [Bonsai][16], the Sensu asset hub.
 Read [Install plugins with assets][23] to get started.